-The cash flow assumption is based on financial budgets approved by the company's board.
-These calculations are based on growth assumptions which correspond with industry expectations of growth in the EMS market in the coming years and no significant changes in margins.
+For the other cash-generating units the cash flow assumption is based on financial budgets approved by the company's board.
+These calculations are based on growth assumptions which correspond with industry expectations of growth in the EMS market in the comeing years and no significant changes in margins.
 The calculated values are also sustainable against write offs due to a fair change in assumptions.
 The calculations are based on cash flows for the next three years and a residual value for future earnings.
-The discount rate is 8 per cent.